 Content request template: Have too many content ideas, or too many requests from across your organization?
 Use this checklist to help you prioritize your projects, or those being developed by your team.

-Content technology questionnaire: Are you considering a technology purchase to simplify your content processes?
-This checklist includes 14 questions to ask to make sure you select a solution that will meet your unique content marketing needs.
+Content technology decision-making guide: Are you considering a technology purchase to simplify your content processes?
+This eBook includes 12 questions to ask to make sure you select a solution that will meet your unique content marketing needs.

 Creativity and design